TheExeQ/samuelryberg.com/README.md

   </a>
 </div>

-🌐 My personal portfolio made with Next.js and Tailwind.css
+🌐 My personal portfolio made with Next.js and Tailwind.css.